Emile666/stc1000_stm8/README.md

 To start with, we want to remove the frontpanel PCB from the backplane.
 Remove all the solder-joints with the solder wick.
 Place the solder wick over the solder-joints, heat it up with the soldering iron and make sure that the solder wick absorbs all solder.
 After having done this, it is possible to remove the frontpanel from the backplane with just a little bit of pulling.
 Be careful, since you don't want to break anything.

 ![frontpanel removed](img/frontpanel_bottom_view.jpg)<br>
 *This is how it looks after the frontpanel is removed from the backplane*

-Next: use the hot-air to heat-up one side of the uC.
+Next: use the hot-air to heat-up the pins on one side of the uC.
 Use a sharp knife and place it under the uC.
 Carefully lift-up one side.
+Do not overheat, since you could damage the PCB tracks.
 If this is done, let it cool down and heat-up the other side.
 When the solder melts, it is easy to remove the uC.
 Use the solder-wick again to remove excess solder from the solder-pads.

 If you don't have access to a hot-air rework station, here's a tip from Mats himself: one can can simply thread a thin wire under the legs on one side of the IC, fix one end of the wire and heat the legs with a soldering iron (starting at the other end) while keeping the wire under tension.
 As the solder melts, you pull the wire under the leg/pad, freeing them.

-Then: apply solder paste to the solder-pads of the uC and position the **STM8S103F3P6** exactly above the pads.
+Then: apply solder paste to the solder-pads of the uC and position the **STM8S103F3P6** uC exactly above the pads.
 Note the orientation of the device (there's a small circle denoting pin 1), you don't want to solder it upside-down!
+Position the uC exactly above the solder-pads, make sure the position is correct for all pins and use the hot-air station again to solder the new IC.
+Let is cool down again.
 It would be wise at this point to connect the ST-Link V2 USB device to the programming connector and see if you can connect to the device.
 If all is well, solder both PCB boards back together.
+If not, check all solder-joints to see if one or more pins are not connected properly.

 Updates
 -------